puppetlabs/puppetlabs-postgresql/README.md

 ##### `module_workdir`

-Specifies working directory under which the psql command should be executed.
+Specifies working directory under which the `psql` command should be executed.
-May need to specify if '/tmp' is on volume mounted with noexec option.
+May need to specify if `/tmp` is on volume mounted with `noexec` option.

-Default value: '/tmp'.
+Default value: `/tmp`.

 ##### `needs_initdb`

-Explicitly calls the initdb operation after the server package is installed and before the PostgreSQL service is started.
+Explicitly calls the `initdb` operation after the server package is installed and before the PostgreSQL service is started.

 Default value: OS dependent.